-This option is available only if you selected WPA, WPA2, or WPA3 as the minimum security requirement.
+This option is available only if you selected WEP, WPA, or WPA2 as the minimum security requirement.

 You can display a message when a wireless connection is blocked because the access point does not meet the minimum security requirement.
 Select Display message when minimum security not met, then fill in the following fields: